Dinner Party Tip #1: Don’t get too creative

 Dinner Party Tip #2: Save money by buying the cheaper fish for your party

 Almost any dish made with shellfish can also be made with a firm-fleshed fish.
 Fillet of monkfish, cut into bite-size chunks, is a great substitute for shrimp, scallops, lobster, and/or crabmeat because it has a taste reminiscent of shellfish.
 Halibut, mahi-mahi, salmon, shark, swordfish, and tuna can all be used as substitutes in recipes calling for shellfish.
+If you’re looking to throw a party for a special occasion such as New Year’s, fish is considered a lucky food that you should incorporate into your New Year’s Eve dinner ideas.

 Dinner Party Tip #3: If the weather doesn’t cooperate for the party, broil instead of grilling